Uncommon Student Award Frequently Asked Questions

 When do I find out if I’m accepted into the program?

-You will receive a letter via US Mail by May 10 informing you whether or not you were selected as a finalist.
+You will receive a letter via Email by May 12 informing you whether or not you were selected as a finalist.
+Please check your SPAM folder.

 Should I apply if I know I will not be available for the required June weekend?